Proposal to construct the dark-matter-only counterpart of the observed universe combining weak lensing and baryon censuses: Auxiliary results of simulation measurements

 A direct consequence of assumption ({\bf I}), as also indicated by Eq.~(\ref{equ:def-T}), is that $\mT$ removes baryonic feedback from matter clustering at the field level \cite{sharma2025field}, rather than merely at the power-spectrum level.
 Consequently, baryonic effects are also eliminated from all summarized statistics.
-The accuracy of this removal is primarily governed by the validity of Eq.~(\ref{equ:T}), where our results suggest holds to within $k\lesssim 1\kunit$.
-In the main text, we take the scattering transform coefficient as an example.
+The accuracy of this removal is primarily governed by the validity of Eq.~(\ref{equ:T}), where {our results suggest that the accuracy holds for $k\lesssim 1\kunit$. } In the main text, we take the scattering transform coefficient as an example.
 The scattering transform of the input field $I_0(\bfx)$ is defined as

 where $*$ denotes the convolution operator, and the modulo operator $|...|$ introduces the non-linearity to extract the higher-order correlations.
 The scattering coefficients of the stochastic field are defined as